MAUNA LANI RESORT ASSOCIATION: "Property Owners preserving the quality and integrity of the Common Areas"

 What kind of impact does the Association have on the MLRA community?
 Besides maintenance and improvement of the common areas, safety and security are always a focus.
 Unlike some neighboring resort communities, MLRA was intentionally designed and developed as an "open resort".
 Our mixed-use resort community includes strictly gated residential communities and "members-only" amenities, alongside commercial businesses, parks and historic and archeological areas that are open to all.
 Mauna Lani's community concept is to provide its members with the safety and security of residing within private communities, along with opportunities to engage and interact with the larger Big Island community in order to benefit from such cultural exchanges.

 The MLRA is constantly evolving to keep up with the changing needs of our growing community.
-As the needs of our internal and external communities change and grow with the times, the Association strives to constantly evaluate, adjust and pivot in order to meet the changing need of our community.
+As the needs of our internal and external communities change and grow with the times, the Association strives to constantly evaluate, adjust and pivot in order to meet the changing needs of our community.

 When the Association identifies additional services or operational adjustments that should be implemented, we also assume the accompanying funding responsibilities.
 Careful management of our fiscal responsibilities is always at the forefront.

-The MLRA balances widely diverse interests and needs toward common good of all members, operating much like a small municipal government.
+The MLRA balances widely diverse interests and needs toward the common good of all members, operating much like a small municipal government.

 Association membership falls into three categories: Residential Owners, Hotel Owners, and Commercial Property Owners.